Menopause, incl. hormone replacement therapy (HRT)

 • Body-identical HRT (bioidentical hormones that match natural hormones more closely)

-• Testosterone supplementation can also be considered for addressing specific symptoms such as reduced libido.
+• Testosterone supplementation can be considered for specific symptoms such as low libido.

-Compounded hormones are custom-made alternatives to conventional HRT, though their safety and efficacy are not as well established.
-Bioidentical hormones are claimed to mimic natural hormones, but there is limited evidence of their safety and efficacy compared to conventional HRT.
+Compounded hormones are custom-made alternatives to conventional HRT, though their safety and efficacy are not established.
+Bioidentical hormones are claimed to mimic natural hormones but there is limited evidence of their safety and efficacy compared to conventional HRT.

 • Tablets